Bottomless Closet works every day to make sure women in need have access to valuable tools and resources to enter the workforce and succeed.

 While she’s working, she’s trying to put on a brave face for her two daughters and help them feel at home in New York.
 “I have to do something for my little ones – I can’t just sit here and cry about what happened to me,” said Marianette.
 “I’m going to encourage my girls to move on and feel good and be happy.”

-Crystal’s journey from her first appointment at Bottomless Closet to where she is today is a true testament to the strength and resilience of our clients.
-The daughter of two hearing-impaired parents on public assistance for people with disabilities, Crystal lived in Section 8 Housing for a good majority of her life.
+Cristal’s journey from her first appointment at Bottomless Closet to where she is today is a true testament to the strength and resilience of our clients.
+The daughter of two hearing-impaired parents on public assistance for people with disabilities, Cristal lived in Section 8 Housing for a good majority of her life.
 Prior to finishing college, her mother was unable to cover the rent and in 2011, they were evicted from their home.
-After connecting with Fedcap Rehabilitation Services, they referred Crystal to Bottomless Closet for her first appointment.
+After connecting with Fedcap Rehabilitation Services, they referred Cristal to Bottomless Closet for her first appointment.

-“I was amazed at the experience you feel when arriving at the boutique,” recalls Crystal.
-In addition to receiving interview clothing, Crystal was able to polish her resume and prep for her interview with one of our volunteer Career Coaches.
+“I was amazed at the experience you feel when arriving at the boutique,” recalls Cristal.
+In addition to receiving interview clothing, Cristal was able to polish her resume and prep for her interview with one of our volunteer Career Coaches.
 She quickly obtained employment and was able to take advantage of the resources that both Fedcap and Bottomless Closet were able to provide.

-Since visiting Bottomless Closet, Crystal says she has felt more empowered.
+Since visiting Bottomless Closet, Cristal says she has felt more empowered.
 “It’s not just a place where you receive clothing.

 It is an environment where you can feel absolutely beautiful and confident in your capabilities.
 Most importantly, your experience at Bottomless Closet will change your perspective and attitude about your self-value.”